-- 3. Turn the ignition to the 1 (OFF/LOCK) position, and remove the coded key from the ignition. - 4.
-Within ten seconds of removing the previously programmed coded key, insert the other previously programmed coded key into the ignition. - 5.
-Turn the ignition from the 1 (OFF/LOCK) position to the 3 (ON) position.
-Keep the ignition in the 3 (ON) position for at least one second but not more than 10 seconds. - 6.
-Turn the ignition to the 1 (OFF/LOCK) position, and remove the second key from the ignition. - 7.
-Within twenty seconds of removing the previously programmed coded key, insert the unprogrammed key (new/valet key) into the ignition. - 8.
-Turn the ignition from the 1 (OFF/LOCK) position to the 3 (ON) position.
-Keep the ignition in the 3 (ON) position for at least one second. - 9.
-Your new unprogrammed key is now programmed.
+- 1. Insert the first previously programmed coded key into the ignition and turn the ignition from 1 (OFF/LOCK) to the 3 (ON) position (maintain ignition in 3 (ON) for at least one second). - 2.
+Turn ignition to 1 (OFF/LOCK) and remove the first coded key from the ignition. - 3.
+Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from 1 (OFF/LOCK) to the 3 (ON) position (maintain ignition in 3 (ON) for at least one second but no more than ten seconds). - 4.
+Turn the ignition to 1 (OFF/LOCK) and remove the second ${\bf coded}$ ${\bf key}$ from the ignition. - 5.
+Within twenty seconds of removing the second coded key, insert the new unprogrammed key (new key) into the ignition and turn the ignition from 1 (OFF/LOCK) to the 3 (ON) position (maintain ignition in 3 (ON) for at least one second).
+This step will program your new key. - 6.
+To program additional new unprogrammed key(s), wait at least 20 seconds and repeat this procedure from Step 1.

-If the key has been successfully programmed it will start the vehicle's engine and the theft indicator light will illuminate for three seconds and then go out.
-If the key was not successfully programmed, it will not start your vehicle's engine and the theft indicator light will flash on and off rapidly.
-If failure repeats, bring your vehicle to your authorized dealer to have the new key(s) programmed.
+If successful, the new coded key(s) will start the vehicle's engine and the theft indicator will illuminate for three seconds and then go out.

+If not successful, the new coded key(s) will not start the vehicle's engine and the theft indicator will flash on and off.
+You may repeat Steps 1 through 6.
+If failure repeats, bring your vehicle to your authorized dealer to have the new spare key(s) programmed.